 Timothy Thompson, Director, Community Development Division, stated the department is at full staff.
-23 the Town has been unable to do since 2013 when DOT stated, in the absence of a plan, they would not 29 30 allow the Town to require developers to provide those things.
+The GIS project aerial photography and photogrammetric mapping has been completed, and the information forwarded to the GIS consultant, VHB.
+The hope is that it will be integrated into the GIS system in the coming months.
+The bike/pedestrian plan for D.W.
+Highway was adopted by the Planning Board, and is now an appendix to the 2013 Masterplan.
+That puts the Town in a good position to work with DOT to add pedestrian amenities outside of the urban compact area; something the Town has been unable to do since 2013 when DOT stated, in the absence of a plan, they would not allow the Town to require developers to provide those things.
 It also puts the Town in a good position in terms of funding for State and Federal transportation dollars.
-31